 Your pet may also be reinfected and need to be retreated if he or she comes in contact with other pets that have ear mites.

 Yes.
 However, ear mites have evolved to prefer dogs and cats rather than people.
 In people's ears, mites die without treatment after a few weeks, but they can be treated and removed as soon as they are diagnosed, just as they are for your pet.
 People who have had ear mites report that the infection nearly drove them insane because they could hear the scratching in their head, and because of the irritating sensation caused as the mites moved.
 People also report that they suffered from intense itching, heat, and inflammation.

 Ear mites are spread by direct contact with another pet that has them or by bedding infected pets have been using.
 Wash bedding with hot soapy water and dry in a hot dryer.
 Clean the kennels.
 Treat the environment with a flea-type insecticide once, and repeat the application again in 2-4 weeks.

+Perhaps.
 Ear mites are contagious.
 If your veterinarian confirms that some of your pets have ear mites, it may be most efficient to treat them all—and the environment—at the same time.
 If, however, you have pets that do not come in contact with each other, or with each other's bedding, they have had little opportunity to share the ear mites.

 If your pet has an ear mite infection that won't clear up, confirm the diagnosis with your veterinarian.
 Many pets have allergies that cause intensely itching ears but do not have ear mites.
 Pets can also have yeast (Malassezia) or bacterial (Staphylococcus or Streptococcus) infections; polyps, foreign bodies, cancer, or traumatic injury that cause symptoms similar to those caused by ear mites.